 Who is Scott Clifton?

-Home School Partners instructor Scott Clifton has been married for 26 years to his wife Julie and has three sons and three daughters at home, and one married college graduate.
-The 2017-2018 year will mark his sixteenth year of offering home school enrichment classes for high schoolers, and he and Julie have home schooled their own children since 1994.
+Home School Partners instructor Scott Clifton has been married for 29 years to his wife Julie and has three sons and two daughters at home, and two married college graduates.
+The 2020-2021 year will mark his nineteenth year of offering home school enrichment classes for high schoolers, and he and Julie have home schooled their own children since 1994.

 In high school, Scott was a member of the National Honor Society, and he received a full, four-year academic scholarship to the University of Central Florida, earning his B. A. in 1991.